PaaS Support Coverage

 1 TiB

-Liferay PaaS separates the platform into two layers: the infrastructure plane (managed by Liferay) and the application plane (accessible to customers).
+Liferay PaaS separates the Customer's solution into two layers: the infrastructure plane (managed by Liferay) and the application plane (accessible to Customer).
 Customers deploy and manage Liferay DXP applications into Kubernetes through GitOps, with the following limitations on what can be configured at the application level.

 The following Kubernetes-native capabilities are not available to customers.
 These are locked out to prevent misconfiguration that could impact cost, availability, or supportability.